How Malnutrition Changes Your Brain, Affects Mental Health, (And Why Recovery Feels So Hard)

 • Brain fog

-Research from the Minnesota Starvation Experiment demonstrated how even short-term starvation significantly altered participants’ thinking patterns.
-Participants became preoccupied with food, experienced reduced concentration, and struggled with everyday tasks.
+Research from the Minnesota Starvation Experiment demonstrated how starvation can significantly alter thinking patterns.
+Participants became preoccupied with food, experienced reduced concentration, and struggled with everyday tasks [1,7].

 For individuals with eating disorders, these cognitive effects can make recovery even harder because the brain is not receiving enough fuel to think clearly.